Ivanovo: History

 Since the beginning of the 21st century there has been declining production in Ivanovo.
 In the first decade of the century, a large number of enterprises were closed.
 The weaving factories BIM, BAT melange Plant and other smaller companies in the textile industry ceased to exist.

 Administrative and municipal status

+The Administrative divisions of Ivanovo consists of four districts; Frunzensky District, Oktyabrsky District, Sovietsky District and Leninsky District.

 Ivanovo is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Ivanovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the City of Ivanovo—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Ivanovo is incorporated as Ivanovo Urban Okrug.

 Economy

 Ivanovo gained a reputation as the textile capital of Russia during the nineteenth century.
 The development of the textile industry involved the importation of textile machinery from England often accompanied by supervisory staff particularly from Lancashire.
 Most textile workers are women, so it has also been known as the "city of brides".
 Probably the most famous of the city's female natives was the postmodern French writer Nathalie Sarraute.
 Also, there is a branch plant of AviraKids, a Russian holding company that occupies 37,5% of the Russian gaming equipment production industry.